BFS Algorithm Common Patterns and Code Template

 to"1000"

-This problem is easy to solve.
-Essentially, it's about forming a loop.
+This is easy to fix.
+Actually, it is a cycle in the graph.
 We can use a visited

-set to record passwords that have already been enumerated.
-If a password is encountered again, it should not be added back to the queue.
+set to record all passwords we have already tried.
+If you see the same password again, just don't add it to the queue.

 deadends

-set to record these deadlock passwords, and whenever one is encountered, do not add it to the queue.
+set to record these passwords.
+Whenever you meet one, do not add it to the queue.

 class Solution {